 Be sure to contact your department before accessing the GET Course.
 Your department may be using other courses/workshops etc. to meet the Academic Integrity and Ethics Training Requirement.

 | Note: This online course does not supercede existing ethics policies and procedures at the University of Alberta.
 If you are uncertain how this course fits in with the ethics training requirements of your department or faculty, contact your department.

 Your first step is to self register in the GET Course using your Campus Computing ID (CCID) and password.
 Once you've self-registered, the GET Course will appear in your listing of courses in eClass.

-See our additional resources for further opportunities for students to receive ethics training.
-Please Note: a discussion with the Graduate Contact/Coordinator from the respective department/faculty is required if ethics credit is being pursued.
+See our additional resources for more opportunities for you to receive ethics training.
+Please Note: A discussion with the Graduate Contact/Coordinator from your respective department/faculty is required if ethics credit is being pursued.
 All options are not accepted by all departments/faculties.